schneiderderek/atom-weather/README.md

 ### Zipcode
 By default weather uses the zipcode 43201.
 Enter in your zipcode into the text box and you're all set!

+## Menu Options
+To access the menu options click on the `Packages` option in the menubar, then `Weather`.
+There are currently two different options available in the package menu.

+### Toggle
+This activates and deactives the weather package.

+### Refresh
+This manually updates the weather.

 ## Weather API

 This package uses http://openweathermap.org/